wp-plugins/wp-smushit/readme.txt

 Sometimes the Smush.it service goes down or is under heavy load.
 If the plugin has difficulty connecting to Smush.it then automatically smushing is temporarily disabled (currently for 6 hours).
 You can always re-enable it via the `Media > Settings` screen or manually smush the image from the Media Library.

+You can also define how long you want to wait for the Smush.it server to respond.

 = NextGEN Gallery =
 NextGEN user?
 Also download the <a href="http://wordpress.org/extend/plugins/wp-smushit-nextgen-gallery-integration/">WP Smush.it NextGEN Integration</a> plugin.